John-Giovenco/move_journal/README.md

-# project BJJ Journal
+# project Move Journal

-BJJ-Journal is an app where users can add moves they have learned along with see how other practicioners execute their favorite moves.
+Move Journal is an app where users can add moves they have learned in any martial arts class,along with see how other practicioners execute their favorite moves.
+Users are able to create a move with a description and then other users can give comments and tips on how the moves are executed.

+It is a simple app that utilizes a mongodb database, express, react on the front-end (though it is not a react app) and node.js to handle the communication on the backend.

+Future uploads will ensure the user login and sign up functionality with be functional.

+Dependencies needed for this project are - bcrypt, cors, dotenv, express, express-react-views, jsonwebtoken, method-override, mongoose, react,

 routes
 Method -- Path -- Purpose